senemyalin/Data-Mining/README.md

 TextBlob along with the standard machine learning libraries including pandas and scikit-learn.
 We got results from the data which we analysed and plotted these results in many different ways.
 Also we did Recommendation Analysis.
 After that, we printed the suggestions.

+2.1 Data Pre-processing

+2.1.1 Getting the data

+We had 2 data sets, so we merged our data according to the columns that we will use.
+Our data which we merged, has the columns below. overall - rating of the product reviewTime - time of the review (raw) reviewerID - ID of the reviewer, e.g. A2SUAM1J3GNN3B asin - ID of the product, e.g. 0000013714 reviewText - text of the review title - name of the product brand - brand name

+2.1.2 Cleaning the data

+We made text lowercase, removed punctuation and removed words containing numbers.
+Also we got rid of some additional punctuation, non-sensical text that was missed the first time around and stop words on ”reviewText” column.